damonjavert/jps2sm/README.md

 ## Development
 Pull requests are welcome!

-It is strongly recommended to create a python virtual environment for your development.

-See https://git.sugoimusic.me/Sugoimusic/jps2sm/issues for areas that you can contribute to.
+See https://github.com/damonjavert/jps2sm/issues for areas that you can contribute to.

 ### Windows
 Windows 10 users can setup a Dev environment using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Windows 7 users can install [cygwin](https://cygwin.com/install.html) and then select the python 3.8 packages.
 Or a python3 MSI installer can be found on the [offical python 3 downloads](https://www.python.org/downloads/windows/) page.